Gold Is Where You Find It

-Gold is Where You Find It is a 1938 American Western Technicolor film that gives a fictionalized account of a true event — an ecological disaster whose effects are still felt in California today.
-Directed by Michael Curtiz and starring George Brent, Olivia de Havilland, and Claude Rains, with a screenplay by Warren Duff and Robert Buckner based on a story by Clements Ripley, the film is set 30 years after the first California Gold Rush, when hydraulic mining sends floods of muddy sludge into the Sacramento Valley, destroying crops and homes, ruining land and water sources and killing people caught in their path.
-The film highlights the conflict between the mining companies and the wheat farmers by adding a romance between a mining engineer (George Brent) and the daughter (Olivia de Havilland) of a prominent farmer (Claude Rains).
-She is herself dedicated to the idea that fruit can be raised in the valley.
+Gold is Where You Find It is a 1938 American Western Technicolor film that gives a fictionalized account of a true event.
+It was directed by Michael Curtiz and stars George Brent, Olivia de Havilland, and Claude Rains, with a screenplay by Warren Duff and Robert Buckner based on a story by Clements Ripley.
 This Technicolor feature film was released on February 12, 1938, by Warner Bros.
 Pictures.

+The film is set in the late 1800s, some 30 years after the first California Gold Rush, when hydraulic mining sends floods of muddy sludge into the Sacramento Valley, destroying crops and homes, ruining land and water sources and killing people caught in their path.

 Plot summary

 A new gold strike in California ten years after the American Civil War triggers a bitter feud between farmers and miners using hydraulic mining methods that devastate the wheat farms of the Sacramento Valley.
+The film highlights the conflict between the mining companies and the wheat farmers by adding a romance between a mining engineer (George Brent) and the daughter (Olivia de Havilland) of a prominent farmer (Claude Rains).
+She believes the valley should be used for farming, not mining.

-The film ends with Jared and Serena looking out over the valley while Jared speaks eloquently of the possible future.
+The film ends with engineer Jared and farmer Serena looking out over the valley while Jared speaks eloquently of the possible future.
 A vivid montage shows all the different trees bearing fruit there in the 1930s, ending with the orange groves.
 Serena's vision, once dismissed as impossible, has been realized.